ssebs/ssebs-www/content/blog/minimacropad.md

 Have you ever wanted to run a shortcut on your computer at the press of a button?
 Maybe you have a repetitive Excel task that you keep doing, or you want to add a "skip song" button on your keyboard.

-A Macro Pad can help solve these problems, you can think of it as a companion keyboard that adds buttons.
+A Macro Pad can help solve these problems, you can think of it as a companion keyboard that adds buttons to run shortcuts.

 I did eventually make my own [3D Printed housing](https://than.gs/m/710028), and I call it my "Mini Macro Pad".

 <div style="clear: both;"></div>

 ## Why I wanted a Macro Pad
-I was playing video games and was getting tired of typing "gg" manually.
+I was playing video games one day, and was getting tired of typing "gg" manually after each game.
 I was also really into [CSGO Surfing](https://www.youtube.com/watch?v=qDvQNStNUiw) for a while, and needed to "reset" my times pretty often.

 The way to "reset" yourself is by:
 - Pressing enter